Great grey owl: Range

-There are sedentary populations in the Pacific states of California, Oregon, and Washington.
+Sedentary populations exist in the Pacific states of California, Oregon, and Washington.
 The great grey owl in this region is found in disjunct areas of appropriate habitat.
-In winter these birds do not move far but may go downslope to escape deep snow as they must capture their prey on the ground.
+In winter, these birds do not move far, but may go downslope to escape deep snow, as they must capture their prey on the ground.

 In Oregon, the great grey owl breeding range is scattered from the Siskiyou Mountains in the southwest to the Blue Mountains in the northeast.
-Two bird festivals each May feature field trips to try to see the species: The Ladd Marsh Festival in La Grande, OR and the Mountain Bird Festival in Ashland, OR.
+Two bird festivals each May feature field trips to try to see the species: The Ladd Marsh Festival in La Grande and the Mountain Bird Festival in Ashland.

-A 2015 study in California estimated there were fewer than 300 birds in the state at the time.
-The species is listed as Endangered under the California Endangered Species Act.
+A 2015 study in California estimated fewer than 300 birds were in the state at the time.
+The species is listed as endangered under the California Endangered Species Act.
 The California range for the species includes a small extension of the Oregon population, north of Alturas.
-In addition breeding has been confirmed in the Tahoe National Forest east of Nevada City; in the Sierra Nevada foothills south of I-80 at around 2,000 ft elevation; and for the population clustered around Yosemite.
-In Yosemite is where the first nest south of Canada was found in 1914.
+In addition, breeding has been confirmed in the Tahoe National Forest east of Nevada City, in the Sierra Nevada foothills south of I-80 around 2,000 ft elevation, and for the population clustered around Yosemite.
+Yosemite is where the first nest south of Canada was found in 1914.
 A study of the Yosemite owls shows that this population has been genetically isolated from populations in Oregon and farther north for more than 25,000 years.
-Biologists working on that study suggest that the Yosemite population should be considered a separate sub-species (Strix nebulosa yosemitensis).
+Biologists working on that study suggest that the Yosemite population should be considered a separate subspecies (S. n. yosemitensis).
 Nearby populations at lower elevations were not tested.

-In Washington state, great grey owls are found in the southeast where mountains extend up from Oregon and in the Colville National Forest.
-Only a handful of great grey owl nests have ever been found in Washington state.
+In Washington, great grey owls are found in the southeast where mountains extend north from Oregon and in the Colville National Forest.
+Only a handful of great grey owl nests have ever been found in Washington.

-Farther east in the western United States, great grey owls breed in Idaho, Montana, and Wyoming, as far south as the Grand Teton and Yellowstone National Parks.
+Farther east in the Western United States, great grey owls breed in Idaho, Montana, and Wyoming, as far south as the Grand Teton and Yellowstone National Parks.